 April Fools’ Day (or All Fools’ Day) is the perfect time of the year to get your students to attempt some comedy writing.

-At a time when pranks can sometimes get out of hand, why not take this opportunity to encourage your students to direct their energies into writing for the amusement of each other instead.
+At a time when pranks can sometimes get out of hand, why not take this opportunity to encourage your students to direct their energies into writing for the amusement of each other instead?

 This writing can take the form of simple jokes.
-Perhaps you could round off the activity with a stand-up comedy jam where each student gets one minute to perform their material to the class.
+Perhaps you could round off the activity with a stand-up comedy jam where each student gets one minute to present their material to the class.

 4. Summer Vacation – travel writing of a sort!